eaglerforge/EaglerForge-old/README.md

  - **Software configured by default to allow users to play without owning a copy of Minecraft**

 ## Getting Started:

+# NOTE - In order to compile this repo you MUST own a genuine copy of Minecraft: Java Edition

 ### To compile the latest version of the client, on Windows: